 “No hotter book lies in all the Old Testament.
 Neither dew nor grass nor tree nor any blossom lives in it, but it is everywhere fire, smoke, and darkness, drifting chaff, ruins, nettles, salt pits, and owls and ravens looking from windows of desolate places.” so writes Scottish theologian George Adam Smith describing the book of Zephaniah.

 The picture of what the “The Day of the Lord” will be like is further enhanced for a better description.
-Here it is a little different than that found in the book of Joel.
+Here that coming day is described a little different than found in the book of Joel.
 This prophecy is about the day of terror that will fall upon all creation in judgment for sin.
-It is a grim picture of destruction, but out of it will come a remnant of people.
-Zephaniah is compared to being the Revelation of the Old Testament, with its description of the apocalypse (the complete final destruction, with the word’s etymology, also including another meaning, to reveal something, unveil it).
+It is a grim picture of destruction, but out of it will come a righteous remnant of people.
+Zephaniah is compared to the Revelation of the Old Testament, with its description of the apocalypse (the complete final destruction, with the word’s etymology, also including another meaning, to reveal something, unveil it).
 The variance with this writing is that the state of Israel is in the foreground and the Gentile nations in the background.
 The reverse is found in Revelation, where the Gentile nations are in the foreground.

 He writes of apathy and indifference as more responsible for a nation’s moral collapse than those who are engaged in evil ways.
 Irish statesman from the 1700’s, Edmund Burke wrote, “The only thing necessary for the triumph of evil is for good men to do nothing.”
 If no other wisdom comes from the review of history, shown through the cyclical pattern throughout the OT prophetic warnings, it’s that humanity’s pattern of not heeding God’s truth doesn’t stop.
 Elie Wiesel, who spent the remainder of his life as an activist for humanitarian efforts after his imprisonment at Auschwitz and Buchenwald, took this to heart.
 He was one of the great moral voices of our time, and, in many ways, the conscience of the world.
 He never forgot the atrocities of World War II, and he wouldn’t let his message be forgotten, always reminded by the indelible concentration camp tattoo A-7713, his identification number, on his wrist to give voice to this horrific period in our history.